 What is CGD doing to address the problem?

-To fill this gap, under the leadership of Liliana Rojas-Suarez, CGD Senior Fellow and Stijn Claessens, from the Bank of International Settlements, CGD is developing a new analytical framework, A Policy Decision Tree for Improving Financial Inclusion.
-The Tree is adecision-making tool focused on digital financial services (DFS) that will help to diagnose country-specific binding constraints that impede significant improvements in the usage of DFS by large segments of populations.
+To fill this gap, under the leadership of senior fellow Liliana Rojas-Suarez, CGD is implementing a project to offer policymakers this much needed tool.
+The first output of this project, developed by Rojas-Suarez and Stijn Claessens, from the Bank of International Settlements, is a new analytical framework, A Decision Tree for Digital Financial Inclusion Policymaking.
+The tree is adecision-making tool focused on digital financial services (DFS) that will help to diagnose country-specific binding constraints that impede significant improvements in the usage of DFS by large segments of populations.

 Constraints are divided between those affecting the provision of DFS (supply-side) or the willingness of customers to use these services (demand-side).
 This distinction is central because the policy response varies significantly in the face of supply versus demand binding constraints.
 Examples of supply-side constraints include limited competition or a regulatory environment that discriminates against some providers.
 Examples on the demand side include customers’ perceived low or no benefits of usage of services or low trust in providers.